DIY projects are common in residential areas, but what time are you allowed to make DIY noise in the UK?

 Following reasonable hours for noisier tasks, properly maintaining equipment, and being mindful of the impact on party walls and floors can all contribute to a harmonious living environment.

-Furthermore, understanding the actions and the ways councils can respond to noise complaints empowers both homeowners and concerned neighbours to address any disturbances effectively.
+Furthermore, understanding the actions and ways councils can respond to noise complaints empowers both homeowners and concerned neighbours to address any disturbances effectively.

 What Time Are You Allowed To Make DIY Noise In The UK?